-Integrative Learning Experience (ILE)
+Integrated Learning Experience (ILE)

-Master of public health students at the University of Wisconsin-Madison complete an integrative learning experience (ILE) that demonstrates synthesis of foundational and discipline competencies.
+Master of public health students at the University of Wisconsin-Madison complete an integrated learning experience (ILE) that demonstrates synthesis of foundational and discipline competencies.
 Students in consultation with faculty select foundational and discipline-specific competencies appropriate to the student’s educational and professional goals.